vrxyt/livsee/README.md

 Config information:
   - This site uses (and requires):
     - Linux.
 I'm using the exec function in a few directives, which does not work on windows.
 You can probably get around this, but I do not intend to run this on windows so I have not tested.
 Any flavor of linux that offers the below packages should be fine.
-    - NGINX with nginx-rtmp-module, http-ssl-module, and http_xslt_module
+    - NGINX with [nginx-http-flv-module](https://github.com/winshining/nginx-http-flv-module), http-ssl-module, and http_xslt_module
     - postgresql
     - PHP7 (I believe it should run on PHP5.4+, but I have not tested)
       - mail(); function is required.